SymbolSight: Minimizing Inter-Symbol Interference for Reading with Prosthetic Vision: Discussion

 \subsection{Modeling Assumptions and Limitations}

 A primary challenge in prosthetic vision research is the combinatorial explosion of parameter spaces, which renders exhaustive human testing impractical.
 We position this framework not as a replacement for clinical trials, but as a computational sieve to identify high-potential symbol sets.
-We do not claim our neural network observer replicates human psychophysics or the idiosyncratic phosphene maps of individual patients.
-Rather, the network serves as a consistent upper-bound discriminator: if a deep convolutional model cannot reliably distinguish two superimposed symbols under simulated distortion, it is unlikely that a human observer operating under comparable spatiotemporal constraints will do so~\cite{skaza_deep_2025}.
+In current retinal implants, percepts may appear as elongated streaks, connected segments, or partial contours, and users often rely on eye and head movements to accumulate information over time.
+Accordingly, the network is used only to rank relative structural separability across candidate symbol pairs.
 Our simulation also relies on approximations.
 Temporal persistence is modeled via MixUp-based linear superposition, which abstracts complex decay dynamics~\cite{hou_predicting_2024} into feature-space interference.
 In addition, the resulting confusion matrices depend on rendering choices such as font weight, size, and stroke geometry.
 While we standardized these parameters to isolate symbol geometry, alternative typographic instantiations would alter the confusion structure.
 Importantly, these factors do not limit the framework itself, as both temporal models and typographic parameters can be incorporated directly into the optimization loop.